 Completion of the following prerequisite courses within the past 5 years with a minimum grade of B and a minimum GPA in these prerequisites of 3.0 (based on 4.0).

 - Human Anatomy & Physiology (with a laboratory component), 8 credits

 - Statistics, 3 credits

-Complete a minimum of 40 hours of volunteer or paid work experience in at least two different occupational therapy practice areas (e.g., children and youth/pediatrics, health and wellness, productive aging/geriatrics, rehabilitation, mental health, work/industry, home care).
+- Experience in Occupational Therapy: Complete a minimum of 40 hours of volunteer or paid work experience in two different occupational therapy practice areas (e.g., children and youth/pediatrics, health and wellness, productive aging/geriatrics, rehabilitation, mental health, work/industry, home care).

 - Submit 3 letters of recommendation attesting to the applicant’s academic and professional abilities (including one from an occupational therapist and one from a college-level instructor).
 Letters of recommendation are submitted through the OTCAS application.

-Demonstrate evidence of graduate level writing skills in responses to essay questions.
+- Provide evidence of graduate level writing skills in responses to self-evalutation essay questions.
 Submit an essay (personal statement), discussing your strengths, skills, and experiences that will contribute to your success in the OTD Program and your professional goals for becoming an occupational therapist, and submit responses to Pitt-OT essay questions.
 All essays are submitted through the OTCAS application.

 For questions about the receipt, processing, and verification of your application, please contact OTCAS Customer Service at 617-612-2860, email@example.com.

-PLEASE NOTE: Applicants who already have a baccalaureate degree in occupational therapy and are interested in obtaining a master’s degree should apply to the Master of Science (MS) in Health and Rehabilitation Sciences with a concentration in Occupational Therapy.
+Applicants who already have a baccalaureate degree in occupational therapy and are interested in obtaining a master’s degree should apply to the Master of Science (MS) Program in Occupational Therapy.